bpucker/teaching/SoftSkillSeminars/README.md

 Project management
 Hands-on examples

 ## Scientific Writing & Publishing Business
+How to write a thesis?
+Tools for writing manuscripts
+Managing references
+Scientific publishing business
+Journal selection
+h-index and i-index
+data publications
+preprints
+licenses
+ORCID
+corrections & retractions

 ## Doctoral Studies
+Should you do doctoral studies?
+What is required to be successful?
+What are the different opportunities?
+How to apply/start?
+personal experiences

 ## (Academic) Career Advice